Hampton Roads lends a hand to Harvey Victims

-VIRGINIA (WVEC) -- Across Hampton Roads, people and organizations are helping those affected by Hurricane Harvey.
+NORFOLK, Va.
+(WVEC) -- People and organizations across Hampton Roads are helping those affected by Hurricane Harvey.

 The founder of Mercy Chefs, Gary LeBlanc, headed to coastal Texas last week after hurricane hit.
 The non-profit organization serves meals to victims, volunteers and first responders in the event of national emergencies and disasters.
 LeBlanc said in his 11 years of assisting during natural emergencies, he's never seen anything like the devastation in Texas.